 The college you wish to transfer to will want to know why you want to leave your current school and why you wish to enroll in their particular school.
 How you answer these two questions can make or break your transfer application.

 Whether you wish to transfer because you wish to pursue a program not offered by your current school, or you are looking for a more challenging academic program, your answer should be compelling enough to demonstrate that you have spent significant time on self-reflection and are sure about your choices.

-Also take time to do extensive research into the college you wish to transfer to.
-So you can provide a convincing and specific explanation about why you wish to enroll in their school.
+Also, take time to do extensive research into the college you wish to transfer to.
+Provide a convincing and specific explanation about why you wish to enroll in their school.

 Don’t: Complain About Your Current School